CMSC-495-Group-One/.github/profile/README.md

 - If you receive a status `401`, the API is properly working.
 You just need a new token.
 See **Obtaining an authentication token** section.
 - If you receive a status `500`, there was an internal server error.
 Attempt to create a new user using the `/v1/auth/signup` endpoint.
 If you receive a status `2xx`, you can sign in using step 1 in **Obtaining an authentication token** section.
 Otherwise, there is a bug.

----

-Feel free to contribute to this project and help us improve.
-Thank you for using our Task Management API!